Hypergeometry from $\mathrm{\widehat P}$-Symmetry: Feynman Integrals in One and Two Dimensions: Spectral Transform Computations

 In order to compute $I_{2,1^{\ell-2},2}$, we begin by replacing $\ell$ propagators with their spectral representation \eqref{SoV prop inf}.
 More precisely, we apply \eqref{SoV prop inf} with $(x_1,x_2,x_3) \to (x_1,y_1,x_{\ell+2})$, $(y_1,y_2,x_{\ell+1})$, $\dots,(y_{\ell-1},y_\ell,x_3)$.
 After this step, the integrals over the $y_j$'s can all be computed using the chain relation \eqref{chain}.
 We arrive at

 where the prefactor is

 and the ratios are

 where we identify $x_{\ell+3} = x_1$.
 Let us assume that all the ratios are small enough in absolute value.
-We can thus close all the contours in the lower half-plane, and given the form of the integrand, it seems reasonable to compute the integrals in the order $u_\ell,\dots,u_1$.
+We can thus close all the contours in the lower half-plane, and given the form of the integrand, it seems reasonable to compute the integrals in the order $u_1,\dots,u_\ell$.
 Given the location of the poles, we immediately find the indicials \eqref{indicials triangle-track}.
 The full result contains $2^{\ell}$ terms.
-For instance, one of them, which arises if we only pick the residues at $u_j = -\ii(\ep_j/2+\mathbb{N})$, is
+For instance, the term that arises if we only pick the residues at $u_j = -\ii(\ep_j/2+\mathbb{N})$ is straightforward to read.
+It is simply